Ra's al Ghul: Origin

+In the 21st century, Ra's has explicitly been established as being of Chinese (though this may no longer be canon) and Arab ancestry.
+In the 2007-2008 story The Resurrection of Ra's al Ghul, his father was revealed to be the DC Comics character the Sensei, a warrior and combat instructor who is a member of the League of Assassins.
+The Sensei is a Chinese man originally from the Hong Kong region.
+However, Ra's' relation to the Sensei may no longer be canon due to the reveal of his father being a part of the Pre-Flashpoint/Post-Crisis DC continuity that ended in 2011.
+In 2021, DC introduced Ra's' mother Rúh al Ghul, an Arab woman.
+Ra's and the rest of the al Ghul's Arabic heritage and connection to Arabic culture has been given greater emphasis since the late 2010s.

-Contagion and legacy
+Contagion and Legacy

 Ra's returns to prominence and comes dangerously close to realizing his dream of worldwide genocide in the "Contagion" story arc of the Batman titles.
 His organization unleashes a deadly virus known as Ebola Gulf A (a.k.a.
 "The Clench") in Gotham City, putting Batman in conflict with a force he seemingly cannot defeat.
 A cure is eventually located by Batman and his allies, though the mastermind behind the outbreak is not discovered until the follow-up story "Legacy".

 Learning that the Demon's Head still lives, Batman and his team circle the globe, preventing further outbreaks of the virus.
 Ra's allies himself with Bane, the man who once crippled and nearly killed Batman.
 Ra's considers Bane a potential heir to his empire, despite his daughter Talia's distaste for the criminal mastermind.
 Eventually, Batman deduces a way to eliminate the Clench virus from an ancient "Wheel of Plagues" artifact whose knowledge has aided Ra's in the creation of the disease.
 The long-lived madman eludes justice again.